George Gershwin: Rhapsody In –Cultural Appropriation?

 In debates over “cultural appropriation,” an alternative phrase/concept has emerged: “hybridity.”
-A hybrid word is one that builds on elements from various cultural streams to make something new.
+A hybrid work is one that builds on elements from various cultural streams to make something new.
 And for many cultural critics, “hybrid” works are politically acceptable, in contrast to those deemed “appropriated.”

 Is this a subjective judgment?
 (Does the pope’s dog have fleas?)